khmalz/laravel-docker/README.md

 docker-compose exec php php artisan migrate
 ```

+Laravel is served via:

+-   `php artisan octane:frankenphp --host=0.0.0.0 --port=80`
+-   Managed using `supervisord` in production-like mode

 ## Technical Notes

+-   **Web Server**: FrankenPHP is a modern, high-performance PHP server built on Caddy with Octane and Fiber integration.
--   **Environment Isolation**: The application runs entirely inside containers, ensuring your host machine stays clean.
+-   **Environment Isolation**: The application runs entirely inside containers, keeping your host machine clean.
--   **File Permissions**: UID/GID synchronization is configurable via `.env.example` to avoid permission issues between Windows/WSL and Linux containers.
--   **Database**: A PostgreSQL role and database are automatically created based on the `POSTGRES_USER` and `POSTGRES_DB` environment variables.
+-   **Permissions**: UID/GID can be adjusted in `.env.example` for compatibility with your OS (Linux/WSL/Windows).
+-   **PostgreSQL**: Role/database are created via Docker Compose environment.
--   **Redis Integration**: Laravel is configured to use Redis for cache and sessions.
-You can choose between `phpredis` or `predis` by updating your `.env` file.
+-   **Redis**: Laravel uses Redis (via `phpredis`) for cache, queue, and sessions.

 ## 💡 Troubleshooting